jeff4/bionotes.github.io/_comp/llm-product.md

 	1. Data type consistency: Torch tensors require a consistent data type for all elements in the tensor, whereas regular arrays can be mixed data types.
 * Overall, while regular multidimensional arrays can be useful in many applications, torch tensors are specifically designed for use in machine learning and deep learning tasks, providing extra functionalities and optimization for these types of applications.

+### Prompt: from a programming perspective, is a tensor just a multidimensional array?

+* GPT: From a programming perspective, a tensor can be thought of as a generalization of a multidimensional array.
+	* Like a multidimensional array, a tensor is a data structure that can store values organized in multiple dimensions.
+However, a tensor can have a variable number of dimensions (also called axes), whereas a multidimensional array has a fixed number of dimensions.
+	* In addition, as mentioned earlier, tensors can be used for automatic differentiation and can be run on GPUs for faster computation.
+These additional features make tensors particularly useful for machine learning applications.
+	* From a programming perspective, tensors are typically implemented as classes with associated methods and attributes.
+In the case of PyTorch, a popular deep learning library, the torch.Tensor class is used to represent tensors, and it provides a wide range of methods and functionalities for manipulating and operating on tensors.
+	* So while a tensor can be thought of as a generalized version of a multidimensional array, its additional features and implementation as a class make it a distinct data structure in its own right.